-Houses running off municipal water supplies will have a regulated water pressure that is safe for the PUREWASH system.
+Houses running off municipal water supplies will have a regulated water pressure that is safe for the Pure Water Cleaning System.
 Our pre- filter is rated at 90 psi and the resin tank is rated at 150 psi.
 Please make sure that you dont use your system if you are going to run over 80 psi as a precaution or install a reducer valve if a high pressure pump is being used.

 The system is all hooked up but no water iscoming out, why?

 You may have hooked up the system in reverse.
 Make sure that the inlet water is going to the pre-filter of your PW5L first.
 Also check for STOP ends on your hose.
 If you have further problems, please call PWS directly for advice.

 Sediment filters are designed to remove suspended solids, which are also known as sediment, turbidity, or particulate.
 A sediment filter essentially functions like a net that catches unwanted dirt particles as your water flows through the system.
 Water can contain all sorts of sediment from rust to insects, dirt, algae and bits of washed in plant matter.